Development Finance Consulting | Unlock ODA Grants & Loans for Sustainable Growth

 • What existing data, strategies, or funding efforts can we build upon?

-We combine these insights with trusted global datasets—such as those from the World Bank and OECD Creditor Reporting System (CRS)—to establish a tailored ODA development finance strategy that aligns with your vision and unlocks high-impact funding opportunities.
+We combine these insights with trusted global datasets from the World Bank and OECD CRS to establish a tailored ODA development finance strategy.

-Based on our assessment, we develop a tailored funding strategy aligned with your financial goals and sector priorities.
-This includes:
+We develop a tailored funding strategy aligned with your financial goals and sector priorities:

 • Identifying relevant donors, development partners, or financial institutions

-• Aligning your needs with appropriate finance and aid instruments (e.g., ODA grants, sector budget support, technical assistance)
+• Aligning your needs with appropriate finance instruments such as ODA grants, sector budget support, and technical assistance

 • Mapping timelines, eligibility criteria, and reporting requirements

-Throughout this phase, we work closely with your team to ensure the strategy reflects your objectives and positions you competitively for funding success.
+We work closely with your team to ensure the strategy reflects your objectives and positions you competitively.

-Our approach is grounded in advanced analytics.
-Using tools like Excel, Python, Microsoft Power BI, and Tableau, we:
+Using Excel, Python, Power BI, and Tableau, we:

 • Monitor and forecast development finance trends